-Data mining and business intelligence go hand in hand.
+Data mining and business intelligence go hand in hand and are often used together by businesses.
 Right from crime prevention agencies, mobile service providers, to major players in the e-commerce and retail industry, data mining has been adopted to build better business strategies and boost profit margins.
 In the case of supply chain management (SCM), data mining has emerged as a vital tool as it enables seamless integration of complex networks like inventory, production costs, and customer needs to accelerate core competencies.

-Data Mining: Making Sense Out of the Chaotic Data
+Data Mining: Making Sense Out of Chaotic Data

 A multi-disciplinary field, data mining employs tools like machine learning, artificial intelligence, and pattern repository system.
 All these tools together aid in deciphering the hidden patterns and relationships between the different points in the supply chain.

-One crucial point which data mining puts into perspective is that it is not the quantity of the data, rather its quality which holds the key to the success of your enterprise.
+One crucial point which data mining puts into perspective is that it is not the quantity of the data, and rather the quality which holds the key to the success of your enterprise.
 The standard way in which data mining works is:

 - Assessing large sets of data and databases

-- Use of algorithms to discover clear patterns in the data
+- Using algorithms to discover clear patterns in the data

 - Forecasting probable outcomes